Hungary arrests boat captain after deadly accident | DW | 31.05.2019

 The wreck has been located on the riverbed near the Margit Bridge and a floating crane set up to retrieve it.
 However, strong currents have frustrated recovery efforts.

-The South Korean prime minister spoke to his counterpart on the matter, and a crisis management team has been dispatched to the European Union member state.
+The South Korean prime minister spoke to his counterpart on the matter, and has dispatched a crisis management team to the European Union member state.

 aw/rc (AFP, AP, Reuters)